 "I'm sad that I didn't have Happy Joe's until my senior year at Augie.
 I highly recommend the taco pizza."

-• Morning: Just a few blocks down from Hotel Blackhawk you’ll find the Figge Art Museum (225 W. 2nd Street, Davenport), a premier art exhibition and education facility with more than 4,000 works of art.
+• Morning: Just a few blocks down from Hotel Blackhawk you’ll find the Figge Art Museum (225 W. 2nd St., Davenport), a premier art exhibition and education facility with more than 4,000 works of art.
 Spend your morning browsing the collection housed in a building that is a work of art in itself.

-• After dinner: Take in the best views the Quad Cities has to offer from Up Skybar (215 N. Main Street).
+• After dinner: Take in the best views the Quad Cities has to offer from Up Skybar (215 N. Main St.).
 This rooftop bar features signature cocktails and a cozy environment with killer views.

-"For the best view of the Quad Cities, visit the the Up Skybar.
+"For the best view of the Quad Cities, visit the Up Skybar.
 Get a cocktail, take a selfie, and look for Augustana's Old Main dome off to the east."

-• Shopping: Visit Ragged Records, one of the midwest’s largest record stores with over 30,000 records and locations in Davenport and Rock Island.
+• Shopping: Visit Ragged Records, one of the Midwest’s largest record stores with over 30,000 records and locations in Davenport and Rock Island.

 • Catch a show: The Quad Cities music scene is striving with local, regional and national acts performing in a variety of venues nearly every day of the week.
 Check online to see who’s playing while you’re in town at any of our most popular venues:

-If you’re willing to drive a little out of town, Codfish Hollow Barnstormers is only 45 minutes north of the Quad Cities in rural Maquoketa, Iowa.
+If you’re willing to drive a little out of town, Codfish Hollow Barnstormers is 45 minutes north of the Quad Cities in rural Maquoketa, Iowa.
 This one-of-a-kind venue regularly brings in premier-level artists for unforgettable nights in an intimate barn-turned-music venue.

 "At Codfish Hollow, experience the best new indie bands live onstage in a round-roofed barn surrounded by Iowa hills.
 It’s Grant Wood meets Justin Townes Earle.
 Bring a picnic for before the show, then ride down to the barn in a hayrack, and afterwards you can pitch a tent under the stars in the nearby camping pasture."